 For our summer vacation, my family and I were in search of a tropical destination without the leaving the country, a place where we could just enjoy the ocean and relax.
 We decided to take a trip to sunny Florida, but not to the land of Mickey Mouse ears and theme parks (at least not for now!)
 Instead, our destination was the Florida Keys.
 Not only did we get to relax and enjoy the sun, but we uncovered so many activities that families could enjoy.
 So kick back and read on to find ways to unlock all the family-friendly potential in the Keys.

-If swimming with dolphins is on your bucket list, the Keys can make that happen for you.
+After arriving at Key West, if swimming with dolphins is on your bucket list, the Keys can make that happen for you.
 Choose from the Theater of the Sea, Dolphin Research Center, or the Dolphin Connection program at Hawks Cay Resort.
 If the kids are too young to swim with dolphins, they can still have an unforgettable experience by participating in the dockside program at Dolphin Connection where families can feed, play, and interact with these fascinating creatures without getting wet (well, minus a few splashes).
 If you’re looking for a less expensive option, Hawks Cay Resort also offers free public viewing of their four resident dolphins a few times a day.

 If you’re looking for more dolphin encounters throughout the nation, read this article on dolphin encounters with kids.